How to Write Better User Stories With Gherkins (Template Included)

-For example, no one wants to enter a complicated password with a capital letter, special characters, and with a minimum length – but they know they should.
-In this case, it is something that is the user is required to do.
+For example, no one wants to enter a complicated password with a capital letter, special characters, and a minimum length – but they know they should.
+In this case, it is something that the user is required to do.

 Why: The reason for the user story action

 The third part of the user story template is the ‘why’ – that is, why the user wants to (or is required to) carry out a particular action.